JackCSheehan/pyrigee/README.md

 # :earth_americas: Pyrigee
-A python package for simulating orbits and calculating the delta-v needed to perform simple maneuvers.
+A python package for visualizing spacecraft orbits and orbital maneuvers.

 # :memo: Getting Started
 You can install Pyrigee directly using pip with this command: